jmtemple/python-conditional-statements/README.md

 Q37: In your own words, what is a conditional statement?

-Q38: Include a link to your Replit workspace.

 # Lab Notebook Questions

 Q1: Provide your code + comments for steps 37-42.